lum-muu/lum.bio/CONTENT_GUIDE.md

 # Content Management Guide

+_How to add or update assets under `public/content` without breaking licensing or integrity._

-> ⚠️ Licensing reminder: all assets fall under the [Lum.bio Personal Source License](./LICENSE.md).
+> Licensing reminder: all assets fall under the [Lum.bio Personal Source License](./LICENSE.md).
 Images, copy, and JSON data are for running this site only—do not redistribute or commercialise them.

-## 🚀 Quick Start
+## Quick Start

 1. **Add files to the content tree**
    - Images → `public/content/homepage/` (or any subfolder)